 The most obvious release date for the Oculus Quest Pro would be in November, after the upcoming Facebook Connect 8 conference.
 The Quest 2 headset was unveiled at Connect 7 to high success and we expect Facebook to follow a similar pattern.

-As soon as we have more information on the upcoming Oculus Quest Pro, we will update this guide!
+As soon as we have more information on the Oculus Quest Pro release date, we will update this guide!
 What features are you most looking forward to?

 RELATED: Check out our top Oculus Quest tips.